Valve and five PC games publishers fined $9.4M for illegal geo-blocking – TechCrunch

 It said agreements between the companies to geo-block activation keys had lasted between one and five years and were found to have been implemented at various times between September 2010 and October 2015.

-While four of the games publishers (not Capcom) were found to have entered into licensing and distribution agreements with various PC games distributors (not Value) in the European Economic Area (EEA) which contained clauses which restricted cross-border sales of the affected titles within the EEA, including the aforementioned Central and Eastern European countries.
+While four of the games publishers (not Capcom) were found to have entered into licensing and distribution agreements with various PC games distributors (not Valve) in the European Economic Area (EEA) which contained clauses which restricted cross-border sales of the affected titles within the EEA, including the aforementioned Central and Eastern European countries.

 The Commission said these agreements lasted generally longer (“between three and 11 years”), and were implemented at different times between March 2007 and November 2018.

-Note: This report was updated with comment from Valve.
-We also made a correction after initially stating that the EU’s investigation had taken four years, starting in 2017.
-That was the date the Commission announced it was launching an in-depth investigation.
-But, per Valve, the probe took longer — spanning seven years.